Doug died unexpectedly at the age of 52 of sudden cardiac arrest.

 According to NPR, hypertension, or high blood pressure, is the second leading cause of death in the U.S., and is a major risk factor for heart disease and strokes.
 As the pressure gets higher, it begins to damage the walls of the blood vessels.

 An estimated 1 in 3 adults has high blood pressure.
 NIH guidelines specify that a blood pressure of 120/80 is normal.
 Blood pressure consistently over 140/90 is considered hypertension.
 Even on Benicar HCT, Doug's blood pressure measured 142/89 (on average over 65 measurements.)
 When he was younger, Doug had hypertension and was on Beta Blockers for several years.
 Then he was able to reduce his high blood pressure by losing weight and exercising regularly.
 It started to creep back up in 2005 or 2006.
 He did not smoke.
 He took a baby aspirin every day.
+He was doing everything right.

 See Demystifying the Cardiac Stress Test, Hartford Courant, 02/22/2010.
 "Exercise stress tests are only about 60 percent effective, meaning they miss 40 percent of the problems."
-Doug had a treadmill test in November 2009.
-I was not aware that he was not given an echocardiogram until after this happened.
-From the article:

 In the midst of angst about why this had to happen to Doug, I'm trying to focus sometimes on lessons learned that might help others.